Why we believe effective sustainable engagement requires a truly holistic approach and a focus on quality over quantity.

 By way of example, we have worked to progress issues with the cobalt supply chain, and we are an active member of Climate Action 100+.
 There are many other important bodies, sometimes addressing nascent areas with a clear investment risk, where we can be thought leaders and make a difference.
 Our work on food sustainability and nutrition standards is one such area.
 We have participated in thought leadership, collective engagement efforts, and open letters to the UK government on food standards.
 We will continue to use advocacy, company engagement and voting as tools to drive more sustainable outcomes.
 It remains vital to speak directly to companies to explain why issues are important and how they can help those companies evolve their business models towards a more sustainable future.

 Important information This is a financial promotion.
 These opinions should not be construed as investment or other advice and are subject to change.
 This material is for information purposes only.
 This material is for professional investors only.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
 Please note that holdings and positioning are subject to change without notice.
 Newton manages a variety of investment strategies.
-Whether and how ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved, as well as the research and investment approach of each Newton firm.
+How ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved.
 ESG may not be considered for each individual investment and, where ESG is considered, other attributes of an investment may outweigh ESG considerations when making investment decisions.
+ESG considerations do not form part of the research process for Newton's small cap and multi-asset solutions strategies.